david-star-git/david-star-git.github.io/_posts/linux/2024-09-27-choosing-linux-distro.md

 ### Why You Might *Not* Want to Switch to Linux

-1. **Software Compatibility:** While Linux has a vast library of software, some applications that you may be accustomed to using on Windows or macOS—such as Adobe Creative Suite or certain video games—aren't natively available.
+1. **Software Compatibility:** While Linux has a vast library of software, some applications that you may be accustomed to using on Windows or macOS, such as Adobe Creative Suite or certain video games, aren't natively available.
 You might need to find alternatives or use compatibility layers like [Wine](https://www.winehq.org/){:target="_blank"}, which can sometimes be less reliable.

 2. **Learning Curve:** Linux is powerful but it can also be unfamiliar.
 Even though many distributions have user-friendly interfaces, certain tasks may still require the use of the terminal, which could be daunting if you're not used to it.
 Customizing and troubleshooting can sometimes demand a deeper understanding of the system.